• Skip to primary navigation

 Tofu is typically sold in the form of blocks under two main categories, “fresh tofu” and “processed tofu.”

-Fresh tofu comes in many different varieties too, like
+Fresh tofu comes in many varieties too, like

 • Soft silken tofu – NO!!!
-It is very soft, with an almost custard like consistency.
-It is used to make cheesecake, sauces or pudding.
-No need to press it before using.
+It is very soft, with an almost custard-like consistency.
+It is used to make cheesecake, sauces, or pudding.
+We don’t press it before using it.

 • Firm tofu – YES!!!
-This is the type you should to choose to make stir fries, curries, stews or make them crispy meat alternatives.
+This is the type you should choose to make stir-fries, curries, stews, or even crispy meat alternatives.

 • Super firm or extra firm tofu – YES!!!
-While this type has the least water content, we still recommend to press it quickly.
-See the reasons for it below.
+While this type has the least water content, we still recommend pressing it.

 A heart shape puzzle of vegetables with a text overlay saying 7-day meal plan